benedond/safety-critical-scheduling/README.md

 example.
 The JSON requirements and output referenced in the [Available tools](#available-tools) section of this readme refer to the names of the top-level object in the JSON.
-The following example contains all posible field the provided tools recognize, but some fields that repeat multiple times have been truncated for brevity.
+The following example contains all possible field the provided tools recognize, but some fields that repeat multiple times have been truncated for brevity.

     {